gansel51/gansel51.github.io/README.md

-# Griffin Ansel's Website
+# Quick website

-A website with links to my bio and other stuff!
+GitHub pages site with links to my LinkedIn, Resume, GitHub, and to email me.